Hack4Impact-UMD/h4i-internal-application-tool/README.md

 <p align="center"><img src="frontend/public/h4i-logo.png" alt="Hack4Impact Logo" width="200"/></p>

-# Hack4Impact-UMD Application Portal
+# 📝 Hack4Impact-UMD Application Portal

 This repository contains the source code for the Hack4Impact-UMD application portal.
+The project includes both the frontend for applicants to submit and view the status of their applications and tools designed to make review applications efficiently, accurately, and rapidly.

 ## 📂 Directory Structure